 From installations to galleries, the UW offers art in every nook and cranny

-Perhaps one of the most iconic pieces in the UW art collection is “Broken Obelisk” by Barnett Newman in Red Square.
-This piece is one of three; the other two reside at the Museum of Modern Art in New York City and Rothko Chapel in Houston, Texas.
-The sculptures are made of Cor-Ten steel, a material manufactured to rust and weather over time.
-“Broken Obelisk” is more than 25 feet in height and weighs approximately 6,000 pounds.
+Perhaps one of the most iconic pieces in the UW art collection is “Broken Obelisk” by Barnett Newman on Red Square.
+This piece is one of three: The other two reside at the Museum of Modern Art in New York City and Rothko Chapel in Houston, Texas.
+Made of corten steel, a material manufactured to rust and weather over time, “Broken Obelisk” is more than 25 feet in height and weighs approximately 6,000 pounds.
 The sculpture was gifted to the UW in 1971 by Virginia Wright.

-The Henry changes its exhibits about every three months.
-The museum features a few permanent pieces such as “Light Reign” by James Turrell.
+Though exhibits change about every three months, the gallery features a few permanent pieces including “Light Reign” by James Turrell.
 “Light Reign” is a skyspace, or a suspended structure built for reflection and meditation.
 The skyspace offers a different experience depending on the day; it has a retractable hydraulic roof that is removed on good-weather days.

-Large bags, umbrellas, and food or drink are not allowed; there is a complimentary locker system set up in the lobby.
+Large bags, umbrellas, and food or drink are not allowed, however, there is a complimentary locker system set up in the lobby.
 Photography is permitted in certain exhibits but prohibited in others.
-No flash photography, no video recording; only personal photography permitted.
+No flash photography or video recording is permitted; only personal photography.

-This prominent statue is located at the entrance of campus between the Henry Art Gallery and Red Square.
-In 1909, the Daughters of the American Revolution raised $6,000 to commission this statue from Lorado Taft.
-The sculpture was first displayed as part of the Alaska-Yukon-Pacific Exposition in 1909.
+This prominent statue is located at the campus entrance from West Campus between the Henry Art Gallery and Red Square.
+In 1909, the Daughters of the American Revolution raised $6,000 to commission this statue from Lorado Taft and was first displayed as part of the Alaska-Yukon-Pacific Exposition in 1909.

 Jacob Lawrence Gallery, or “The Jake,” is the place to experience the work of up-and-coming artists and designers studying at the UW.
 The Jake features work from current students, including those receiving bachelor’s degrees in design and fine art.
-The Jake is free to visit.
-The gallery is open Wednesday through Saturday from noon to 4 p.m.
+The Jake is free to visit and open Tuesday through Friday from 10 a.m. to 5 p.m. and Saturday from 1 to 5 p.m.
 Most exhibits feature contemporary art and use various mediums including film, audio, and photography.

-The second floor of MGH features various paintings gifted from prior art students.
+The second floor of Mary Gates Hall, located between Johnson Hall and the Suzzallo and Allen Libraries, features various paintings gifted from prior art students.
 The paintings range from the abstract to the meticulously real.
-Some particularly stunning pieces include various oil-on-canvas paintings, such as Dwight Jonsson’s “Untitled” and Christopher Roberts’ “Untitled.”
+Some particularly stunning pieces include various oil-on-canvas paintings such as Dwight Jonsson’s “Untitled” and Christopher Roberts’ “Untitled.”
 Both are vivid, oversized paintings that play with themes of light and color.

-The building is open during the academic year Sunday through Thursday, 7 a.m. to midnight, and Friday and Saturday from 7 a.m. to 9 p.m.
-In the summer, Mary Gates is open Monday through Friday from 7 a.m. to 9 p.m. and is closed on the weekends.
+The building is open during the academic year Sunday through Thursday, 7 a.m. to 11 p.m., and Friday and Saturday from 7 a.m. to 9:30 p.m.
+In the summer, Mary Gates is open Monday through Friday from 7 a.m. to 9:30 p.m. and is closed on weekends.